Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/metadata/ThreddsMetadata.md

 </metadata>
 ~~~

-Here is an example of how to reference a metadata record (XLink attributes are used):
+Here is an example of how to reference a `metadata` record (`xlink` attributes are used):

 ~~~xml
 <metadata xlink:title="NCEP GFS Model - Alaska 191km"
           xlink:href="http://server/dc/ncep.gfs.alaska_191km.xml" />
 ~~~

-#### What's the diference between metadata and documentation?
+### What's The Difference Between Metadata And Documentation?

 When the material is an XML file meant for software to read, use a `metadata` element.
 When it's an HTML page meant for a human to read, use a `documentation` element: